Operation of the Service

 5.2 Civil Enforcement Officers (CEO’s)

-The Council operates Civil Parking Enforcement in accordance with legislation, statutory guidance and nationally recognised specifications using fully trained and uniformed CEO’s who have passes a Criminal Records Bureau check.
+The Council operates Civil Parking Enforcement in accordance with legislation, statutory guidance and nationally recognised specifications using fully trained and uniformed CEO’s who have passed a Criminal Records Bureau (CRB) check.
 The uniforms identify Sandwell Council as the enforcement authority together with a personal identity number.
 They also wear a body camera for safety.
-Each CEO also carries a photo identity card.
+Each CEO carries a photo identity card.
 In addition to parking enforcement activities the CEO’s assist with a range of supplementary local authority duties facilitated by their presence on street.

 5.3 Penalty Charge Notices (PCN)